Island Peak Climbing – 17 Days

 Today we will wake up in the early morning and hike up to Kalapatthar at around 4 o’clock.
 Kalapatthar (5545m) is a viewpoint that provides you the breathtaking views of mountain peaks and glaciers.
 Once we are at Kalapatthar, you can have the nose touching view of Mount Everest and the peaks on the range.
 Along with the peaks, you can also see the Khumbu Glacier.
 After we spend some exciting time there, we will march back to Gorekshep for some breakfast.
 After the breakfast and short rest, we will then descend back to Dingboche.
 Overnight stay at Dingboche.

 After we spend a night at Dingboche, today we will slowly head towards Island Peak base camp following the Imja valley enjoying the views all along the way.
 The trek won’t be too nasty as you can enjoy the view of Ama Dablam and Lhotse.
-We will reach to Base Camp in the midafternoon, and then have some rest there.
-You will be provided some trainings and techniques about how to use the gears like ice axe, harness, ascender and others.
+We will reach to Base Camp in the midafternoon and then have some rest there.
+You will be provided some training and techniques about how to use gears like ice axes, harness, ascender, and others.
 Mainly you will be taught how to go up and down using the ropes as the rope will be a very crucial partner for your summit.
-Stay night at tented camp at Island peak base camp.
+Stay the night at tented camp at Island peak base camp.